steview-d/bookmarks/README.md

 <img src="https://i.imgur.com/upQISXg.png" height=250>

-The user can then choose to either change to the recommended number of columns, or dismiss the warning.
+The user can then choose to either change to the recommended number of columns or dismiss the warning.

 If the user opts to change the number of columns, it is assumed the user wants to continue using the app within the recommended limits, and therefore any future width adjustments will trigger a similar warning.

-However, the one of the key goals of this app has always been to give the user a choice in how they use it.
+However, one of the key goals of this app has always been to give the user a choice in how they use it.
 If they want to display more columns than recommended, they can.
 If they click to dismiss this warning, all future warnings will also be suppressed.

 If the user changes their mind and decides they want the warnings back, this can be adjusted from the `settings > profile > user preferences` section of the site.